justonlyforyou/shippingmanager_copilot/docs/tutorials/02-build-guide.md

 The documentation is automatically:
 - Generated before every commit (via git pre-commit hook)
 - Served by the application at `https://localhost:12345/docs/index.html`
-- Accessible via the 📖 button in the UI (next to settings ⚙️)
+- Accessible via the docs button in the UI (next to settings)

 ### What's Included